Diary of a Network Geek

 Blogebrity?

-Filed under: Criticism, Marginalia, and Notes,Fun,News and Current Events,The Network Geek at Home — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 6:31 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Fun,News and Current Events,The Network Geek at Home — Posted by the Network Geek during the Hour of the Hare which is terribly early in the morning or 6:31 am for you boring, normal people.

 Has the blog craze gone too far?